hendrikx-itc/minerva/doc/user_guide/how_to.rst

     ----+---------------+---------------+-------------+----------------+-------+---------+------------------
       1 |             3 |             3 | 900         |          21600 | table |       4 | 1 mon

-By default, the trend store is partitioned into tables with a partition size of 6 hours (21600 seconds) and a data retention period of 1 month.
+By default, a trend store with a granularity of 900 seconds is partitioned into tables with a partition size of 6 hours (21600 seconds) and has a data retention period of 1 month.

 Materialize Trend Data